Phantop/appdwarf/README.md

 In order to create the images, you will need:

-- Some coreutils implementation
 - [dwarfs](https://github.com/mhx/dwarfs), specifically `mkdwarfs`
     - This may in turn require further dependencies, and specifically relies on the presence of FUSE for mounting images.
-    - `dwarfsck` and `dwarfsextract` also allow for additional functionality
+    - `dwarfsck` and `dwarfsextract` also allow for converting existing dwarfs images and updating the header of existing appdwarfs
-- Squashfs-tools for AppImage functionality
+- squashfs-tools for AppImage conversion
 - `zstd` for creating or running `zzexe` files

 If you only wish to run an existing appdwarf, only `dwarfs` is needed in PATH.